UOAF/tacview-filter/README.md

   2. It's easier to ship frequent updates for a small program than for a whole video game.
      (The BMS release cadence is often many months between releases.)

-- **Can you ship this with BMS and have it run in the background when I exit 3D?**
+- **Can you ship this with BMS and have it run in the background?**
   That's a good idea.
 Soon™.

 - **Opening and saving a file in Tacview still makes it smaller than this program.
 Why?**